betseyw15/events.en/help/experience-manager-gems/gems2024/improving-dev-experience-for-aem-assets-with-new-apis-and-events.md

 ---
 # Webinar Date: June 19th, 2024

-This webinar will be broadcasted on Wednesday, June 19th - 5pm CEST / 8am PDT / 8.30pm IST.
+This webinar has been conducted on Wednesday, June 19th - 5pm CEST / 8am PDT / 8.30pm IST.
+Please view the recording below.
-Please register via our [event page](https://adobe.ly/3wLRpdI).

 ## Improving the developer experience for AEM Assets with our new APIs and Events